canonn-science/Canonn-Scripts/README.md

 - `yarn thargoidReport`
 - `npm run thargoidReport`
-- `pm2 start npm --name="some-process-name-here" -- run thargoidReport`
+- `pm2 start npm --name="thargoidReport" -- run thargoidReport`

 There are also various flags that can be used based on needs: